Writing

 Impact

 Evidence through pupil voice, observations and outcomes in books will show that children can articulate and demonstrate their application of knowledge and skills.
 A review of books will show children’s ability to reflect on personalised feedback received and children’s growing ability to apply metacognitive skills, showing a continuous improvement in all areas of writing.
 Children will be able to make connections between previous learning and transfer their writing skills to other areas of the curriculum.
 Teachers and children will be able to confidently discuss the coverage of objectives throughout the year and how these are applied in writing.
 Effective assessment, moderation and monitoring systems will help inform teaching and learning.
-Planned collaboration throughout the year will provide support for key areas of the writing process e.g. modelled writing, feedback and planning frames.
+Planned collaboration throughout the year will provide support for key areas of the writing process as outlined in Ready Steady Write, following the Immerse, Analyse, Plan and Write process.
 Regular review and support for the effective delivery of interventions will help raise standards for all children.

 Follow the links below for Home Learning activities/games: